Journalists criticize White House’s lack of transparency on Trump’s health and whereabouts

-Then, some two hours later, the president rolled by the facility during an impromptu drive to thank his supporters, who have been camped outside the medical center in Bethesda, Md.
+Then some two hours later, the president rolled by the facility during an impromptu drive to thank his supporters, who have been camped outside the medical center in Bethesda, Md.

 Axios reporter Alayna Treene, who was the press representative, said there was no heads-up.
 “The pool was not informed of this ahead of time, and we have not been called back to the White House or Walter Reed,” she said in a dispatch shortly afterward.
 (Deputy White House press secretary Judd Deere called it “a short, last-minute motorcade ride.”)